Get a Quotation

 You should check with your mortgage lender or insurance broker or insurance company if you are uncertain about whether you have mortgage repayment protection insurance.
 You should also check exactly what it covers and ensure that it suits your situation.

-(xii) Loan Cheque
+(xi) Loan Cheque

 Once a closing date is agreed, your Solicitor will arrange to drawdown your loan cheque from your bank or lending institution.
+Your Solicitor will also:

-(xiii) Closing of Purchase
+(xii) Closing of Purchase

 The closing of the purchase of the property will generally take place in the Vendor’s Solicitor’s office.
 Your Solicitor will attend the office.
 Your Solicitor will check the documents to ensure they are in order and will carry out searches against both the property and the Vendor to ensure there are no judgements or burdens registered on the property, which adversely affect you.